AjayKumarGogineni/video-inference-vllm/Readme.md

 | `EVALUATION.CALCULATE_METRICS` | Top-level | Enables BERTScore/category evaluation when ground-truth CSVs exist. |

 ## Docker debugging steps

+- Make sure TENSOR_PARALLEL_SIZE is set correctly based on the number of GPUs available.

 - Sometimes the docker container may fail to start within the script, such as for the InternVL 26B model.
 In such cases, try starting the container manually: